 Justine Elliot, since 2004.

 Far north coast of NSW.
-Richmond covers Tweed Heads, Byron Bay, Ballina, Murwillumbah, Mullumbimby and surrounding areas.
-It covers the entirety of Tweed and Byron council areas, as well as the majority of Ballina council area.
+Richmond covers Tweed Heads, Byron Bay, Murwillumbah, Mullumbimby and surrounding areas.
+It covers the entirety of Tweed and Byron council areas, as well as northern parts of Lismore and Ballina council areas, although it does not cover the towns of Lismore or Ballina.

 Richmond is an original federation seat, and has always covered the northeastern corner of New South Wales, although it has contracted further into that corner over the last century as other seats have been created in northeastern NSW.
 The seat was consistently held by conservative parties from its creation until 1990, and was gained by the Country Party early in its existence in 1922, and they held it continously for almost seventy years.